celsiusnarhwal/hachitool/README.md

 ## Installation

-Hachitool can be installed persistently like any other Python package:
+Hachitool can be installed like any other Python package:

 ```yaml
 - run: pip install hachitool